hephaestus-compiler-project/thalia-popl-eval/README.md

 please go to
 [RQ4: Comparison of Thalia vs. Hephaestus](#rq4-comparison-of-thalia-vs-hephaestus-section-45).

-### Step1: Synthesize program using Thalia and measure the code coverage of compilers
+### Step1: Synthesize programs using Thalia and measure the code coverage of compilers

 In this step,
 we use `thalia` to generate test programs